 Colon cancer is the third most commonly diagnosed cancer in Canadian women and men.
 If we each consume 2-4 tablespoons of fresh flaxseed oil daily and decrease our consumption of omega 6 oils such as corn, safflower and sunflower oils, we can reduce our risk of colon cancer.
 In one study, rats were fed a diet that included either 15% corn oil or 15% flaxseed oil.
 The animals were then injected once weekly with a chemical known to cause colon cancer for three weeks.
-Thirty-five weeks later autopsies revealed that all of the rats on the corn oil diet had colon cancer tumours while only 54% of the rats on the flaxseed oil diet developed tumours, despite exposure to the same carcinogen.
-Among all the rats that did develop colon cancer tumours, there were over four times as many tumours in the rats that consumed the corn oil as there were in rats that ate flaxseed oil.
-The size of the tumours was also larger in the corn oil group.5Therefore we can decrease our likelihood of developing colon cancer by consuming unheated, refrigerated flaxseed oil daily.
+Thirty-five weeks later autopsies revealed that all of the rats on the corn oil diet had colon cancer tumors while only 54% of the rats on the flaxseed oil diet developed tumors, despite exposure to the same carcinogen.
+Among all the rats that did develop colon cancer tumors, there were over four times as many tumors in the rats that consumed the corn oil as there were in rats that ate flaxseed oil.
+The size of the tumors was also larger in the corn oil group.5Therefore we can decrease our likelihood of developing colon cancer by consuming unheated, refrigerated flaxseed oil daily.
 I recommend the Flora brand of flaxseed oil because it is stored in dark glass rather than plastic bottles.

 In another study, mice were implanted with human colon cancer cells.
-The mice were then injected three times weekly with a cancer fighting component of flaxseed called enterolactone.
+The mice were then injected three times weekly with a cancer-fighting component of flaxseed called enterolactone.
 The injections of enterolactone strongly inhibited the growth of colon cancer cells with no negative side effects.6

 How to Use Flaxseeds and Flaxseed Oil

-Follow the tips below to utilize these super foods:
+Follow the tips below to utilize these superfoods: